 James Hewison, 2 Manor Farm Cottages, Halse, Brackley, NN13 6DY.
 Tel: 01280 700051

 A monthly Holy Communion service is normally held at Thorpe in addition to the festival services.
 (See the Home page for forthcoming services in the parish.)
 You will be most welcome at these services; there is no need to have been confirmed.
 We hope to see you there.
-Please remember to bring your face mask.
-Masks are currently mandatory for all church services.
+Singing is now permitted in church but face masks and social distancing are requested.

 Father Nick Leggett is providing weekly services on Facebook.
 Script services are also available.